Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 While we wait for the DAFF decision, you can take immediate action to protect local wildlife and reduce demand for SGARs in your neighbourhood.

 • Audit your shed: Check the labels on any rodent control products you own.
 Safely dispose of anything containing Brodifacoum, Bromadiolone, Difethialone, or Difenacoum.
-Your hardware store or council waste facility can advise on safe disposal.

 • Prevention first: Seal gaps in walls and floors, secure compost bins with tight lids, remove fallen fruit, and store pet food in sealed containers.
 Exclusion is the most effective long-term solution.